frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/jms.rst

 The queue is given JNDI name ``qcf-artemis``, the name by which Frank configurations can reference it.
 The ``type`` field references the Java class that should be used to access the queue.
 And the ``url`` is needed by the Frank!Framework to reach the queue that is refenced as ``qcf-artemis`` in Frank configurations.
 Within the value of the ``url`` field, property ``jms.hostname`` is referenced.
 If the name of the docker container holding the queue is changed, this property should be updated to hold the new name.
 Because of the property reference, the ``url`` within ``resources.yml`` does not have to be updated in this case.

 Above the JMS resource, the JDBC resource is updated to use another database driver, a database driver that supports XA transactions.
-This is outside the scope of this page.